Skip to main content

 The CMP goals and objectives are as follows:

 Goal #1.
-The program will prepare graduates to be innovative leaders who advance the fields of Nutrition Education and Research and Sports Nutrition with professionalism.
+The program will prepare graduates to be innovative leaders who advance the fields of Nutrition and Dietetics, and Sports Nutrition with professionalism.

 • Program Objectives aligned with goal #1